Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Projection property: proofs

 and count the order of pole of the latter expression at $z\to \infty$.
 The count follows exactly the same scheme as in the proofs of Lemmata~\ref{lem:Fam1-tau1-infty}, \ref{lem:R2-Fam1}, and~\ref{lem:R2-Fam1-tau23}.
 Repeating the same argument here, we see that the order of the pole of this expression at $z_1=\infty$ is equal to the order of the pole at $z_1=\infty$ of the following expression:

-where prime in the first line once again means that we keep only terms with degree $\geq 1$ in the $v$-expansion prior to the substitution.
-Following exactly the same reasoning as in Lemma~\ref{lem:R2-Fam1-tau23}, we see that this expression is regular.
+where prime in the first line once again means that we keep only terms with degree $\geq 2$ in the $v$-expansion prior to the substitution.
+Following similar reasoning to Lemma~\ref{lem:R2-Fam1-tau23}, we see that this expression is regular.

 This completes the proof for the statement that $\tau^{(2)}_{g}+\tau^{(3)}_{g}\in \Theta$. \end{proof}

 \begin{remark} Note that the precise form of $\hat{\psi}$ was crucial in the argument above.
 Namely, any other $\hbar^2$-deformation of $\psi$ would not have got canceled in the term